 Enquire now about this cruise & speak to one of our friendly river cruising team on 0800 471 4754.

 6 night Rhine cruise from Cologne.
-Celebrate Christmas in style with a gala Christmas Eve celebration with fellow like-minded guests on the wonderful Amadeus Silver III luxury river cruise ship.
+Celebrate Christmas in style with a gala Christmas Eve celebration with fellow like-minded guests.
 Option of Christmas mass in Speyer.
 Drinks with meals and flights and transfers included.